 We’re all susceptible to “mental mess.“

 However, when you allow yourself to regularly chug down those thoughts without cutting them off, then it can form a habit.
-And according to neuroscientist Dr. Joe Dispenza, when your thoughts become a habit, it creates “automatic programs in the brain and body.”
+And according to neuroscientist Dr. Joe Dispenza, when your thoughts become a habit, they create “automatic programs in the brain and body.”

 In an interview with Vishen, Dr. Dispenza explains that “95% of who we are is a state of unconscious or subconscious programs where we’ve done something so many times that the body now can actually do it automatically without the conscious mind.”